-Our goal in this article, Fibonacci!
+Our goal in this article is Fibonacci!

-Better said, get ready for the Ultimate Guide to Fibonacci Trading!
+Get ready for the Ultimate Guide to Fibonacci Trading!

 I will provide you with a grand and excellent explanation of Fibonacci and Fib trading, so make sure to take notes and grab some extra coffee just in case!

-Let me tell you a story, Fibonacci was actually named Leonardo Pisano Bigollo.
+Fibonacci was actually named Leonardo Pisano Bigollo.
 He was an Italian Mathematician and considered “the most talented western mathematician of the Middle Ages.”
 Fibonacci is well known for the Hindu-Arabic numeral system in Europe, which was published in 1202 in his book Liber Abaci (Book of Calculation).
 He is also known for the Fibonacci number sequence.
 However not because he discovered the sequence himself, but they because were named after him.
 The numbers were used as an example in the Liber Abaci.
 The numbers are : 0,1,1,2,3,5,8,13,21,34,55,89,144, etc. The trick is to add the first two numbers, which equals the third (0+1=1), then continue by adding the 2nd and 3rd which equals the 4th number (1+1=2), etc.

 Now that we have introduced the name to all our fellow traders, let us move on to explain how to trade with Fibonacci?
-Having the knowledge is one element, but actually implementing is a whole other matter.
+Having knowledge is one element, but actually implementing is a whole other matter.
 So we will also look at how to trade a Fibonacci Trading Strategy and how to trade using Fibonacci retracements.
-You can also read about budgeting in forex for a better trading.
+You can also read about budgeting in forex for better trading.